ujjwal-9/blog/_posts/2021-01-09-how-to-read-head-ct.md

 toc: true
 layout: post
 use_math: true
-description: How to read head CT Scans?
+description: How to read head CT scans?
 What are different types of bleeds?
 categories: [medicine]
 title:  How to read HeadCT?
 image: images/read-ct/cover.jpg